hakanonymos/coinhive-chrome-mozilla/README.md

 # coinhive-chrome-mozilla
 keylogger + cryptojacking extension chrome and mozilla ,baisic malware browser,
-# Keylogger capture and send inormations to a a server web
+# Keylogger capture and send inormations to a server web
 # mining monero with coinhive, you need just a key with coinhive

 demo video YOUTUB